idafchev/Ring0x00/_posts/2017-04-14-writing_linux_shellcode.md

 And one last thing - arrays and strings have to be null terminated.

-# The execve system call:
+# The execve system call
 ```c
 int execve(const char *filename, char *const argv[], char *const envp[]);
 ```